rdempsey/weight-tracker/README.md

 * Add a predictive model for weight
 * Add a resource section
 * Add satiety to the food journal: level of hunger before/after eating

+### Weight Tracker Code Generator

+The code generator is found in the codegen folder.

+1. Given the name of the object to create and the fields, the script will generate the:
+  * Model
+  * View
+  * Templates: list, new, show
+2. Once the files are generated:
+    * Manually register the blueprint in __init__.py
+    * Add the paths to the navigation in templates/base.html
+    * Update the model with any field-level restrictions